Kahr-Noss/Ooyodo-Kancolle-Quest-Flow/README.md

 ## Up to date content:
 The quests data will be updated with new quests as soon as their content is quasi-certified on community websites (mainly Japanese wiki).

+## Cuteness overflow:
+A little Ooyodo will be there to help you with your quest management.

 # Caution!